 If you experience a personal injury lawsuit, you will usually rely on a claim of “negligence” to put someone else at fault for the accident.
 Negligence is a term that has various facets that one must know in order to understand negligence claims.
-These are duty of care, breach of duty, cause in fact, proximate cause and damages.
-During a negligence case, juries have the responsibility to judge all evidence, facts and testimonies given in order to properly determine if all five aspects of negligence were fulfilled.
+These are the duty of care, breach of duty, cause, in fact, proximate cause and damages.
+During a negligence case, juries have the responsibility to judge all evidence, facts, and testimonies given in order to properly determine if all five aspects of negligence were fulfilled.
 Keep reading to learn more about these aspects to can help in understanding negligence claims.

 Duty of Care

 Sometimes, the outcome of a negligence case will be dependent on whether or not the defendant was indebted to a duty to the plaintiff.
-A duty is when the defendant is legally required by law to act accordingly in a specific way toward the plaintiff.
+Duty is when the defendant is legally required by law to act accordingly in a specific way toward the plaintiff.
 A judge in court will usually establish if the defendant was obligated to owe a duty of care to a plaintiff, rather than a jury doing so.
 If a reasonable person would see that a duty exists in a certain situation, then it is likely that a judge will see that it does as well.

 Breach of Duty

 On top of the plaintiff proving the fact that the defendant owed a duty to him or him, the plaintiff also must show that the defendant breached his or her duty against the plaintiff.
 The way a defendant commits a breach of duty is when he or she does not exercise reasonable care in terms of satisfying it.
 In determining a breach of duty by a defendant, it is decided on by a jury as a question of fact, rather than if a duty exists or not.